How to dispute a fine or infringement

 If your fine relates to a parking incident, check your parking fine details before lodging a dispute.

-To help Council decide your case, it is important you provide sufficient supporting evidence when you lodge your review request.
-Depending on the type of PIN issued you should try to include (where applicable):
+You should provide sufficient supporting evidence to Council when you lodge your request.
+Depending on the type of PIN issued you should include (where applicable):

-- photographs or diagrams showing the exact location of the incident
+- photographs or diagrams of the exact location of the incident

 - building approvals or private certifier documents